 Find a multitude of things to do in Cebu near the Radisson Blu

-Hotel guests enjoy the plush comfort of this accommodation while also simultaneously taking advantage of the proximity to exciting historic, cultural and shopping attractions.
-The SM City Cebu Mall, a 25,000-square-metre shopping extravaganza, is connected to the hotel via a walkway and offers guests every kind of store from electronics to clothing, a variety of restaurants and cafés, movie theatres, and an arcade and a bowling alley.
+Enjoy the comfort of a convenient location at the Radisson Blu, offering ideal proximity to exciting historic, cultural and shopping attractions.
+The SM City Cebu Mall, a 25,000-square-metre shopping extravaganza, is conveniently connected to the hotel via walkway.
+Browse the massive range of stores offering everything from electronics to clothing, a variety of restaurants and cafés, multiple movie theatres, an arcade and a bowling alley.
 Be sure to check our hotel deals for special business packages, too.
-Thanks to our proximity to the Cebu International Convention Centre, a 28,000-square-metre, three-story structure that hosts meetings, conventions and exhibitions.
-Of course, along with the convenience to shopping and business and destinations, the hotel also boasts proximity to stunning examples of the island’s natural beauty, including white sand beaches and diving sites.
+Thanks to our proximity to the Cebu International Convention Centre, a 28,000-square-metre, three-storey structure that hosts meetings, conventions and exhibitions.
+Experience the natural beauty of Cebu from our chic lodging and relax on white sand beaches or take a diving excursion.

 - Basilica Minore del Sto.
 Niño- 2.6 km

 - Magellan’s Cross- 2.7 km